 Confirm you originally had access to the recording before it was deleted

-Restored recording isn't in the expected channel?
+Restored recording isn't in the expected folder?

-The original channel may have been deleted
+The original folder may have been deleted

 See recordings you didn't delete?